menaaziz27/Zero-to-one/README.md

 - [x] add default pic in user posts if it not provided
 - [x] nativeLang is provided in user model but not in edit profile form
 - [x] navbar layout
+- [x] add validation to edit profile form
 - [x] fix back button in user profile (if we in any user profile -not mine - if i click back it will redirect me to my profile)
+- [x] change profile route (username unique in model, adjust ajax validation, ajust res.locals and render functions)
+- [x] search page for users and posts with specific tags
+- [x] search functionality by post (words - hashtags - usernames - skills - languages)
+- [x] adjust roadmaps controller and rounting
+- [x] adjust post card
+- [x] auto initialize the default image path for newly created user
+- [x] if the user submitted edit profile with no bio so don't save bio property in the record
 - [] separate each file with its CSS file
 - [] smooth scrolling & change scrollbar color ans shape
-- [x] add validation to edit profile form
 - [] option to delete websites
 - [] add see more button to the post description
 - [] edit & delete post ajax
-- [x] change profile route (username unique in model, adjust ajax validation, ajust res.locals and render functions)
 - [] side menu bar for navigating in home
-- [x] search page for users and posts with specific tags
-- [x] search functionality by post (words - hashtags - usernames - skills - languages)
 - [] restricted words in any post before creating it (npm bad-words)
 - [] Likes and comments system
 - [] every skill in user profile will be a link to its roadmap in the website